ESSENTIAL BIOLOGY: FROM GENOMES TO ORGANISMS

 Cellular and Molecular Biology

-Taught by Dr Kate Angel in 8 lectures in 2015.
+Taught by Dr Kate Angel in 8 lectures in 2019.
 A great lecturer to start the year off, her pace is slower than most other lecturers and most content required for the MST is on the slides.
 Sometimes she would go more in depth than her slides but as she will reiterate in reviews or FAQs, the content examined will be on the slides and in the course guide.
-Her content mostly revolves around eukaryotic cells and their components and function, including a large focus in the latter half protein synthesis and gene expression.
-Topics covered are as follows: microscopy, the cell, and cell organelles; chemical components of cells and macromolecules; cell membranes, cell junctions, and membrane transport; structure and component of proteins; enzymes; nucleic acids; protein synthesis; transcriptional control of gene expression.
-Most content you would have already covered in High School biology.
+About half way during her lectures, she would conduct an exercise to test on the knowledge taught in her preparatory lecture videos.
+Those exercises can be found in the course book, and are similar to the short answer questions in the final exam of her section.
+Therefore, I highly recommend you to review those questions before you sit the exam.

-This lecture series are as intensive as the last in that there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
+This lecture series is very intensive in that there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
 Enzymes are not required to be memorised in BIOSCI101 (but is required in BIOSCI106!).
 Concepts are touched on in high school biology but are much more expanded in this series, including a large extent of vocabulary and numerical memorisation.
 Diagrams are quite useful for this topic, especially those in Campbell’s Biology, as the diagrams and visual representations in the lecture slides can be difficult to follow at times.
-The lecturer was very engaging and kept the topic interesting with the use of animations to show the processes, thus it is worth watching the lecture recording again to revising the content.
+The lecturer was very engaging and kept the topic interesting with the use of animations to show the processes, thus it is worth watching the lecture recording again to revise the content.
 Furthermore, it is also worth going over the video recording for tips on what is tested and extra detail on each process, especially with some lectures, what kind of experiments were done to discover the process.